sagemath/trac_to_gh/Issue 4013.md

 # Issue 4013: notebook -- first cell of a new worksheet should be apart of the class "cell_not_evaluated"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4013

 Original creator: TimothyClemans